Becoming (2002 TV series)

 Becoming is a reality show produced by MTV.
 The concept of the show was to have a randomly picked fan of an artist reproduce a music video by the artist (based on submissions).
+It had a spinoff called Becoming Presents: Wannabe hosted by Christina Milian with support from Brian McFayden and Hilarie Burton among others.

 The show was also broadcast on Canadian TV station MuchMusic.

-The show was parodied by Canadian punk-rock band Not by Choice in the video for "Now That You Are Leaving".
+The show was parodied by Canadian punk-rock band Not by Choice in the 2003 video for "Now That You Are Leaving".